streamanalyze/sa.documentation/README.md

 will choose the resolvent NUMBER.NUMBER.LESS->BOOLEAN since the function name() returns a string.
 In both cases the type resolution (selection of resolvent) will be done at compile time.
 Late binding

-Dynamic type resolution at run time, late binding, is done for top loop function calls to choose the correct resolvent.
+Dynamic type resolution at run time, late binding, is done for REPL function calls to choose the correct resolvent.
 For example, the query less(1,2);
 will choose NUMBER.NUMBER.LESS->BOOLEAN based on the numeric types the the arguments.